Discover the Best of Bellevue Parks: A Family Adventure Guide

 2 92nd Ave NE, Bellevue, WA 98004

-Clyde Beach Park is an amazing 2.23 acre park with easy parking and lots of fantastic amenities for families.
+Clyde Beach Park in Bellevue is an amazing 2.23 acre park with easy parking and lots of fantastic amenities for families.
 With beautiful, clean beach access and a fun pirate boat themed playground, kids aged from toddlers to 12 years old will have a blast.
 The park also has a boathouse, restrooms, and a picnic area, making it a perfect spot for a day out with the family.
 For those looking to enjoy the water, the park also offers a dock swimming area and paddleboarding opportunities.
 While there aren’t a lot of shady spots, this small, yet cozy park is definitely a hidden gem that’s worth checking out.
 Overall, this park is a must-visit spot for beach and outdoor enthusiasts in the area!

 Online -> bellevuewa.gov